chrisgrieser/nvim-dr-lsp/README.md

 > automatically.
 Now, the highlights are only enabled when the `.setup()` call
 > is made.

-## Statusline: Definition and reference count
+## Statusline: definition and reference count
 Definitions and references **inside** current buffer:

 ```text